 Logan was miserable for a long time.
 He cried after most feedings, he made this awful grunting, straining sound all night long, and he always threw up more than what I could possibly believe was normal.
 The most stressful symptom of all though?
 He never slept.
 He would fall asleep just fine but constantly wake throughout the night and never took more than 20-30 min naps during the day.

+When I was going through the worst of infant reflux with my reflux baby, no one understood what I was talking about.
+It was so important for me to find other women who have gone through the same thing.
 Here’s the thing with infant reflux.
 Most of the time, there is no cut and dry reason and there is no clear solution.
 We just have to stick together as mothers and figure it out with one another, because unless you’ve gone through it, you just don’t get it.